The Antonine Wall

 Unlike its more solid southern counterpart, the Antonine Wall was built of turf fronted by a ditch 12 feet deep.
 The wall was 10 feet high and 14 feet wide and dotted with 29 small military forts linked by a road.

-As a defensive barrier the Antonine Wall did not fulfill its role for long.
+As a defensive barrier, the Antonine Wall did not fulfil its role for long.
 In 181 the northern tribes poured over the wall and pushed the Romans back to Hadrian's Wall.
-The Romans finally abandonned any hope of regaining the territory between the two walls in 196 AD.
+The Romans finally abandoned any hope of regaining the territory between the two walls in 196 AD.

 Antonine Wall facts: